Manage user authentication and permissions.

 Use Pre-defined Groups

-As this tutorial is intend to teach, we are creating a new Security Group, in real-life projects prefer always to use the pre-defined groups.
-If you want to skip the creation of new groups, and to the tutorial with the existing one that is also a valid learning
+This tutorial is intended to teach, so we are creating new Security Groups.
+In real-life projects, prefer to use the pre-defined groups (Administrator, Exclusive, User) whenever possible.
+If you want to skip the creation of new groups and follow the tutorial using the pre-defined ones, that is also a valid learning path.

 Navigate to Security → Permissions and configure groups: